 - Cost for producing supporting literature.

-- Fees for recruitment agency
+- Fees for a recruitment agency

 - Administrative cost

-- Cost of recruiting suitable candidate
+- Cost of recruiting a suitable candidate

 Evaluation of Recruitment and Selection Process

-- Return rate of applications sent out.
+- The return rate of applications sent out.

-- Number of suitable candidates for selection.
+- The number of suitable candidates for selection.